warren-bank/fork-Xanado/doc/README.md

 in the game history, allowing a full replay of game events at a later date (e.g. when refreshing the Ui.)

+A complete list of the routes handled by the server can be found in the code documentation for the `Server` class.

 ## Testing
 The `test` subdirectory contains unit tests for the server written using the `mocha` framework.
 Run them using `npm run test`.